Fitzsimmons/ffxiv-static-solver/README.md

 }
 ```

-## Desired composition
+### Desired composition

-We also need to specify our desired composition as pairs of roles to how many slots of that role to fill:
+We also need to specify our desired composition as pairs of roles to how many slots of that role to fill.
+The keys for this object need to match the definitions, and the value is a number indicating how many slots of that role that need to be filled.
+For example:

 ```json
 {